vjovanov/actormig/actor-migration.md

 ## 1. Introduction

-Starting with the Scala 2.10.0, the Scala actors will be deprecated.
+Starting with the Scala 2.10.0, the Scala actors library will be deprecated.
 In Scala 2.10.0 the default actor library will be [Akka](http://akka.io).
 We deprecate Scala actors since Akka Actors have better performance, their programming model prevents accidental memory leaks and guides users to think about fault-handling.
 Moreover, Akka provides an uniform interface for accessing both remote and local actors.